-Abstraction: Through the use of visualization prototypes built during the course of this research [10], it has been observed that program executions are made up of recurring patterns of component interactions, manifested as repeated sequences of program events such as function calls, object creation, and task initiation.
+Through the use of visualization prototypes built during the course of this research [10], it has been observed that program executions are made up of recurring patterns of interaction, manifested as repeated sequences of program events such as function calls, object creation, and task initiation.
 Instances of these interaction patterns occur at various levels of abstraction.
-Using them, the analyst can help bridge the gulf between low-level execution events and high-level models of program behavior.
+Using them, the analyst can help bridge the gulf of abstraction between low-level execution events and high-level models of program behavior.
+Humans typically solve complex problems by using divide-and-conquer strategies, by detecting patterns, and by finding analogies; interaction patterns can be used in all three of these activities.

-2.1 Terminology
+2.3 Terminology

-This subsection describes the conceptual basis of ISVis in terms of a sequence of definitions.
-Definitions include a description and a set of attributes (with names written in bold font).
-In addition, each defined term has a name attribute that provides a unique identifier for each instance of the items being defined.
+This section describes the conceptual basis of ISVis in terms of a sequence of definitions.
+Definitions include a description and a (possibly empty) set of attributes.
+In addition, each defined term has name and description attributes that provide, respectively, a unique identifiers and arbitrary, analyst-supplied descriptive text for each instance of the items being defined.

 Architectural components denote specific source-code constructs.
+To extract an architecture means detecting a meaningful abstraction and the associated source code that implements the abstraction.
 We call the source code units actors.
-Actors can be simple (mapping directly to code) or composite (made up of lower-level actors).
+Actors can be simple (mapping directly to code) or composite (made up of lower level actors).
+A component is an abstraction and the corresponding actors that constitute it.

-Definition: a simple actor is a syntactically identifiable program unit; for example, a function, an object, or a data item.
+Definition a simple actor is a syntactically identifiable program unit; for example, a function, an object, or a data item.
 As the last possibility suggests, actors can be passive as well as having computational capabilities.
 An actor has a location (the position of the actor's definition in the source code) and a type (the actor's syntactic type).

-Definition: a composite actor is a set of actors each of which is either simple or itself composite.
+Definition a composite actor is a set of actors each of which is either simple or itself composite.

-Definition: an actor is either a simple or a composite actor.
+Definition an actor is either a simple or a composite actor.